ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 2. Add rules based on the same logic as described in [Advanced Filtering](#advanced-filtering).
-3. A color can be designated as the `Default color` which means that it will be used no other rules are matched.
+3. A color can be designated as the `Default color` which means that it will be used if no other rules are matched.
 4. Click **Update rule** or **Create rule** to save your changes.

 ![Intent Rule Detail](navigate_in_tables/table_colorize_rules.png)